David Price Racing

-David Price Racing (commonly referred to as DPR) is a British motor racing team, founded by David Price.
+David Price Racing (commonly referred to as DPR) was a British motor racing team, founded by David Price.
 The team competed in various forms of motorsport from their foundation in 1976 until 2008.
 The team was sold in April 2009, but continued racing in GP2 and GP2 Asia Series under the name David Price Racing until 2010.

 History

 The team initially ran small single-seater series in Britain from the late 1970s, including British Formula 3 and Aurora F1.
 The team entered Giacomo Agostini's Williams FW06 in the Aurora-backed British F1 series in 1979 and 1980.
 Many future Formula drivers raced for the team, including Nigel Mansell, Martin Brundle, Johnny Dumfries and Tiff Needell.
 David Price Racing won the French F3 title in 1982 with Pierre Petit and the British F3 title with Dumfries in 1984.
 DPR drivers in French F3 also included Paul Belmondo, Fabien Giroix and François Hesnault from 1982 through 1986.
 Andrew Ridgeley, formerly of the pop duo Wham!, also ran with DPR in French F3, after the band split up.

 In 1987, David Price moved into sports car racing, becoming a team manager for Richard Lloyd Racing.
 Price was approached by Sauber-Mercedes in 1988, helping the team achieve the World Sportscar Championship and a 24 Hours of Le Mans victory in 1989.
 David Price was then headhunted by Nissan Motorsports Europe to run their sportscar program, before eventually becoming director of racing at Brabham in Formula One in 1991.